 Errors when attributes and columns are assigned

-Cause: The selected Excel list contains attributes/column titles that have not yet been created in Personio.|
+|Cause||The selected Excel file contains attributes/column titles that have not yet been created in Personio.|

 Once this has been done, you will be able to assign all attributes to the predefined columns without any issues.

-- Error message: "Each attribute can only be mapped to one column of your uploaded file.
-You have assigned the attribute first_name more than once.
+|Error||Each attribute can only be mapped to one column in your uploaded file.
+You assigned the attribute First name more than once.
 Please correct the problem and try again.|

-Cause: During step 2 of the import process (Configure columns), certain attributes have been assigned multiple times.|
+|Cause||During step 2 of the import process (Configure columns), certain attributes have been assigned multiple times.|

-Fix: When assigning attributes, take care that each attribute is only allocated once.
-The attributes of the Excel list (on the left) have to be assigned to the correct attributes in Personio (on the right).|
+|Solution||When assigning attributes, make sure that each attribute is only allocated once.
+The attributes from the Excel file (on the left) have to match the correct attributes in Personio (on the right).|

 Errors in the imported file